rahulgupta2018/ai-code-review-multi-agent/docs/google_agdk_spec_design_doc.md

 ---

-*This comprehensive design document provides the complete specification for implementing a production-ready, multi-agent code review platform using Google AGDK with advanced memory and learning capabilities.
+*This comprehensive design document provides the complete specification for implementing a production-ready, multi-agent code review platform using Google GADK with advanced memory and learning capabilities.
 The enhanced architecture supports six specialized agents working in coordination to provide comprehensive code analysis with continuous improvement through pattern learning and cross-project intelligence.*